 Key Takeaways

-3. Nessy's pedagogical design is meticulously aligned with the robust principles of the Science of Reading, ensuring evidence-based instruction.
-By incorporating explicit phonics, phonological awareness, and orthographic mapping, Nessy reflects the cognitive science consensus on how the brain learns to read, optimising neural pathways for efficient literacy acquisition (Dehaene, 2009).
+3. Nessy's pedagogical design is meticulously aligned with the strong principles of the Science of Reading, ensuring evidence-based instruction.
+By incorporating explicit phonics, phonological awareness, and orthographic mapping, Nessy reflects the cognitive science consensus on how the brain learns to read, improving neural pathways for efficient literacy acquisition (Dehaene, 2009).
 This alignment guarantees that the programme's methods are grounded in decades of research into effective reading instruction.

 Mind map showing Nessy Learning Programme at centre with key features branching outward